SU-NCS/Intro_to_programming/week-2-session-2.md

 You can loop through all the values in a dictionary but you can't count on the order

 ```
+for key, value in dict.items():
+    print (key, value)
 ```

-You can create a list of dictionary items
+You can create a list of dictionary items,  Is it OK to use single quotes or double quotes when creating dictionaries?

+Why do I need 2 "for" loops to do the following?
+What is the output?

 ```
+list = [{'one':1}, {"two":2}, {'three':3} ]
+for item in list:
+    for key, value in item.items():
+        print (key, value)
 ```

 #### **Activity 6: Functions**